-Nature of tax funding arrangements and tax sharing arrangements

-The head entity, in conjunction with other members of the tax-consolidated group, will enter into a tax funding arrangement upon lodgement of the 2008 income tax return which sets out the funding obligations of members of the tax-consolidated group in respect of tax amounts.
-The tax funding arrangements require payments to/from the head entity equal to the current tax liability/(asset) assumed by the head entity and any tax-loss deferred tax asset assumed by the head entity, resulting in the head entity recognising an inter-entity receivable/(payable) equal in amount to the tax liability/(asset) assumed.
-The inter-entity receivables/(payables) are at call.
-Contributions to fund the current tax liabilities are payable as per the tax funding arrangement and reflect the timing of the head entity's obligation to make payments for tax liabilities to the relevant tax authorities.
+Nature of tax funding arrangements and tax sharing arrangements payments to/from the head entity equal to the current tax liability/(asset) assumed by the head entity and any tax-loss deferred tax asset assumed by the head entity, resulting in the head entity recognising an interentity receivable/(payable) equal in amount to the tax liability/(asset) assumed.
+The inter-entity receivables/ (payables) are at call.